Lift and drag in three-dimensional steady viscous and compressible flow: Testable unified force formula

 \subsection{Distance of linear far-field from the body}

 We now use the preceding solutions of linear equations to predict how large the \textit{minimum distance} $r_m =\sqrt{x^2_m +\sigma^2_m}$ from the body should be for them to become valid.
-LZW has shown that this estimate can be tested by numerical study.
-In this way, the existence of linear far field can be understood more concretely.
-For comparison, we also list the corresponding two-dimensional estimates given by LZW.

-The estimate is based on a simple requirement that the order of magnitude of total disturbance velocity constituents, after being non-dimensionalized, is not larger than unity.
-As a familiar example, for small-$Re$ incompressible flow over a sphere with drag coeffcient $C_D \sim Re^{-1}$ \citep[e.g.][p.
-85]{Lagerstrom1964}, there is $r_m = O(1)$; then at far field with $r > {\rm const.}$, one should turn to the Oseen equation.
+The estimate is based on a simple requirement that the magnitude of $\pu'$, after being non-dimensionalized, is not larger than unity.
+For simplicity, we may assume only drag exists.
+Meanwhile, the corresponding 2D estimates given by LZW are also listed for comparison.

-Now, let the characteristic length scale be unity so that $Re =U/\nu$ and $Re_\theta=U/\nu_\theta$, for the minimum streamwise distance $x_m$ of the linear far field, by \er{HD-2} it is straightforward to find \beq\lb{r-v} x_m = O\left( \fr{C_D Re}{8\pi} \right), \eeq which is independent of Mach number and fully determined by transversal process.
-This is comparable with the two-dimensional estimate $r_m =O(C^2_dRe/16\pi)$.
+Let the characteristic length scale be unity so that $C_D = 2D/\rho_0 U^2$, $Re =U/\nu$ and $Re_\theta=U/\nu_\theta$.
+Then, the minimum streamwise distance $x_m$ of the linear far field can be obtained directly from \er{HD-2} by setting $\sigma = 0$ and requiring $|\pv|/U = 1$: \beq\lb{r-v} x_m = O\left( \fr{C_D Re}{8\pi} \right), \eeq which is independent of Mach number and fully determined by transverse process.
+This is comparable with the 2D estimate $r_m =O(C^2_D Re/16\pi)$.

-On the other hand, the lateral minimum distance $\sigma_m$ of linear far field is dominated by longitudinal process, which can be determined from \er{phi-sub1}, \er{phix-sup4}, and \er{phix-son5}:
+On the other hand, the lateral minimum distance $\sigma_m$ is dominated by longitudinal process, which can be determined from \er{phi-sub1}, \er{phix-sup4} and \er{phix-son5}, respectively: